oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 ## Repeat
 If there is anything certain about the things I describe, it is that they’re non-deterministic.
 No guarantee you would succeed, especially immediately.
 It is mostly because human behavior isn’t determined by the inputs we get, and also because we and circumstances change.

-To make up for this a bit unpleasant trait, I found it very useful to have an exercise in reflection paired with another introspection session once a month.
+I found it very useful to have an exercise in reflection paired with another introspection session once a month.

 It takes me a few hours to sit down, open last notes I made (yes, I keep them on the physical paper), and review them.
 This session, even though quite entertaining by itself, pursues a few objectives.

-First, is to take some credit for achieving particular things.
-It levels up my self-esteem and allows me to feel better because the things I have done easily add up to a coherent path leading me somewhere I want to be.
+1. **Take some credit for achieving particular things.** It levels up my self-esteem and allows me to feel better because the things I have done easily add up to a coherent path leading me somewhere I want to be.

-Second, I reassess if I still value and want what I’ve planned for.
-Sometimes I would see that although the thing I planned for still feels to be worthwhile, I am not making any progress.
+2. **I reassess if I still value and want what I’ve planned for.** Sometimes I would see that although the thing I planned for still feels to be worthwhile, I am not making any progress.
 This would possibly lead me to changing the approach I take.

-Finally, I usually think about what I want, need, and pursue over again and sometimes come up with new priorities or some change to the existing ones.
+3. **It usually helps to think about what I want, need, and pursue over again** and sometimes come up with new priorities or some change to the existing ones.

 For me, after almost a year of doing this, the entire process has become a habit which is deeply amusing and satisfying.